NextCenturyCorporation/dig/README.md

-#memex-app
+#dig
 =========

-This is the software project for Memex search application.
+This is the software project for Dig search application.

 To use the yeoman angular-fullstack-generator to create new components for the application, see the documentation at